Three Gorges Dam: Generators

-The main generators each weigh approximately 6,000 tonnes and are designed to produce more than 700 MW of power each.
+The main generators each weigh about 6,000 tonnes and are designed to produce more than 700 MW of power each.
 The designed hydraulic head of the generators is 80.6 m.
 The flow rate varies between 600–950 m3/s depending on the head available; the greater the head, the less water needed to reach full power.
 Three Gorges uses Francis turbines with a diameter of 9.7/10.4 m (VGS design/Alstom's design) and a rotation speed of 75 revolutions per minute.
 This means that in order to generate power at 50 Hz, the generator rotors have 80 poles.
 Rated power is 778 MVA, with a maximum of 840 MVA and a power factor of 0.9.
 The generator produces electrical power at 20 kV.
 The electricity generated is then stepped up to 500 kV for transmission at 50 Hz.
 The generator's stator, the biggest of its kind, is 3.1/3 m in height; the outer diameter of the stator is 21.4/20.9 m, the inner diameter is 18.5/18.8 m, and the bearing load is 5,050/5,500 tonnes.
 Average efficiency is over 94%, with a maximum efficiency of 96.5% reached.

-The generators were manufactured by two joint ventures: one of them Alstom, ABB, Kvaerner, and the Chinese company Harbin Motor; the other Voith, General Electric, Siemens (abbreviated as VGS), and the Chinese company Oriental Motor.
+The generators were manufactured by two joint ventures: Alstom, ABB, Kvaerner, and the Chinese company Harbin Motor; and Voith, General Electric, Siemens (abbreviated as VGS), and the Chinese company Oriental Motor.
 The technology transfer agreement was signed together with the contract.
 Most of the generators are water-cooled.
 Some of the newer ones are air-cooled, making them simpler in design and easier to manufacture and maintain.

 Generator installation progress

-The first north side main generator (No. 2) started on July 10, 2003; the north side became completely operational September 7, 2005, with the implementation of generator No. 9.
-Full power (9,800 MW) was only reached on October 18, 2006, after the water level reached 156 m.
+The first north-side main generator (No. 2) started up on July 10, 2003.
+The north side became completely operational on September 7, 2005, with the implementation of generator No. 9.
+Full power (9,800 MW) was eventually achieved on October 18, 2006, after the water level reached 156 meters.

-The 12 south-side main generators are also in operation.
-No. 22 began operation on June 11, 2007, and No. 15 started up on October 30, 2008.
-The sixth (No. 17) began operation on December 18, 2007, raising capacity to 14.1 GW, finally surpassing Itaipu dam (14.0 GW), to become the world's largest hydro power plant by capacity.
+On the south side, main generator No. 22 started up on June 11, 2007, and No. 15 became operational on October 30, 2008.
+The sixth (No. 17) began operation on December 18, 2007, raising capacity to 14.1 GW, exceeding that of Itaipu dam (14.0 GW) to become the world's largest hydro power plant by capacity.

-As of May 23, 2012, when the last main generator, No. 27, finished its final test, the six underground main generators are also in operation, raising capacity to 22.5 GW.
+When the last main generator (No. 27) finished its final test on May 23, 2012, the six underground main generators were all operational, raising the capacity to 22.5 GW.
 After nine years of construction, installation and testing, the power plant was fully operational by July 2012.